j-hariharan/learning-git/multithread/readme.md

 ### Max Times
-`MAX_TIMES` is a marco used in both the programs for multiprocessing.
-This variable is used to limit the number of processes that are created during the execution of the program.
-It specifies the maximum depth of recursive calls for which `fork()` will be called to create child processes.
-After the specified recursion depth is reached, the determinant is calculated using [`naive_determinant()`](../helpers/readme.md#naive-determinant-calculator) in a single process.
+`MAX_TIMES` is a marco used in both the programs for multithreading.
+This variable is used to limit the number of threads that are created during the execution of the program.
+It specifies the maximum depth of recursive calls for which `pthread_create()` will be called to spawn child threads.
+After the specified recursion depth is reached, the determinant is calculated using [`naive_determinant()`](../helpers/readme.md#naive-determinant-calculator) in a single thread.

 ### Note on using `malloc()` to pass arguments to thread